Setting Lower Bounds on Truthfulness: A Presentation of Our Technique Via the Scheduling Problem

-\begin{theorem} Any strongly-monotone mechanism cannot obtain an approximation ratio better than $m$. \end{theorem} \begin{proof} Consider an instance of the scheduling problem with $m$ machines and $n=m^2$ tasks.
-Let $M$ be a deterministic mechanism for which the strong monotonicity property holds.
-Let $I$ be the instance of the scheduling problem in which every machine $i$ has a valuation function $v_i$ such that $v_i(j)=1$ for all $j\in[n]$.
-Denote by $S=(S_1,...,S_m)$ the allocation of tasks produced by $M$ for instance $I$.
-It must be that there is some machine $r$ such that $|S_r|\ge m$.
-Without loss of generality let $r=m$.
+\begin{proof} Consider an instance of the scheduling problem with $n$ machines and $m=n^2$ tasks.
+Let $M$ be a deterministic mechanism for which the strong-monotonicity property holds.
+Let $\mathcal{I}$ be the instance of the scheduling problem in which every machine $i$ has a valuation function $v_i$ such that $v_i(j)=1$ for all $j\in[m]$.
+Denote by $S=(S_1, ..., S_n)$ the allocation of tasks produced by $M$ for the instance $\mathcal{I}$.
+It must be that there is some machine $r$ such that $|S_r|\ge n$.
+Without loss of generality let $r=n$.

-We will now create a new instance $I'$ by altering the valuation function of machine $1$ to $v'_1$ while leaving all the other valuation functions unchanged (in case $S_1=\emptyset$ we skip this part).
-That is, machine $1$ will have the valuation function $u_1=v'_1$:
+We will now create a new instance $\mathcal{I}^1$ by altering the valuation function of machine $1$ to $v'_1$ while leaving all the other valuation functions unchanged (in case $S_1=\emptyset$ we skip this part).
+That is, machine $1$ will have the valuation function $v'_1$: